Learning Outcomes

 Summary

-- Rescission cancels a contract and restores the parties to their original positions.
+- Rescission cancels a contract and aims to restore the parties to their original positions.
+It arises either under the contractual framework (SCS/SCPC) or in equity (for misrepresentation or mistake).

 Key Point Checklist